Tuana566/mock1/README.md

 # Project CMB 1
 This is our first collabrorative programming project.

-The group member are as follows
+The group member are as follows:

 |Name|e-mail|
 |----|------|